All Episodes

 Talk to you soon.

-I think he is in Manhattan.
+I think he is in Manhattan, overlooking it anyway.

 There you are.

-I simply assume that you are all adult enough out there To understand and separate one from the other.
+I simply assume that you are all adult enough out there to understand and separate one from the other.

 In other words, we're programming, I hope, to rational people.